Avalith/presentations/slides/php_interfaces_generators/slides.md

 * Throwable is the base interface for any object that can be thrown via a throw statement, including Error and Exception.

-* Throwable::getMessage - Gets the message
+* ::getMessage - Gets the message
-* Throwable::getCode - Gets the exception code
+* ::getCode - Gets the exception code
-* Throwable::getFile - Gets the file in which the exception occurred
+* ::getFile - Gets the file in which the exception occurred
-* Throwable::getLine - Gets the line on which the object was instantiated
+* ::getLine - Gets the line on which the object was instantiated
-* Throwable::getTrace - Gets the stack trace
+* ::getTrace - Gets the stack trace
-* Throwable::getTraceAsString - Gets the stack trace as a string
+* ::getTraceAsString - Gets the stack trace as a string
-* Throwable::getPrevious - Returns the previous Throwable
+* ::getPrevious - Returns the previous Throwable
-* Throwable::__toString - Gets a string representation of the thrown object
+* ::__toString - Gets a string representation of the thrown object

 ### ArrayAccess